sendwithus/jobs/app_team_web_developer.md

 You love to create.
 You have launched a few projects on your own.
 You have a Github account and you read Hacker News.

-You understand the importance of visual design when developing a user interface.
+You understand the importance of visual design on customer experience.
 You have a detailed eye for web design.
 You're comfortable with CSS and Photoshop.

 You're opinionated about user experience, corporate branding, and know enough javascript to be very dangerous.